sourcecred/docs/docs/beta/get-involved.md

 title: Get Involved with SourceCred
 description: A guide for becoming a contributor in SourceCred’s internal community.
 ---
 If you are interested in joining the community of contributors who are working together to make SourceCred a reality, then this page will help you find your way.
-If you’re looking for information about using SourceCred for your own community or project, check out our [How To Set Up SourceCred](/docs/beta/setup-guide) guide instead.
+If instead you’re looking for information about using SourceCred for your own community or project, check out our [How To Set Up SourceCred](/docs/beta/setup-guide) guide.

 This document follows the journey from being a newcomer to a full-fledged contributor in the SourceCred community, sharing relevant resources along the way to help you get there.
 No phase of getting involved in SourceCred is any better or worse than another; this is your experience, and we encourage you to engage with it at a level and pace that fits you.

-## General starting tips
+### General starting tips

 SourceCred is still young, and we don’t have a fully fleshed out onboarding process yet.
 That means you’ll do best if are willing to dive in, ask questions, explore resources, and otherwise utilize self-directed learning.
-This doesn’t mean we’re throwing you to the sharks in a “sink or swim” kind of fashion.
-We are a highly engaged community, so your best chance at getting up to speed with what’s going on and how to help is to be active and get connected in our communication channels.
+This doesn’t mean we’re throwing you to the sharks in a “sink or swim” fashion.
+We are a highly engaged community, so your best chance at getting up to speed with what’s going on and how to help is to be active on our [Discord](https://sourcecred.io/discord) and get connected to other contributors.
 Come to calls, talk to contributors with more context, ask questions, and offer your help.
 We’ll welcome you with open arms!

 Note that just as everyone is different, everyone’s journey through SourceCred will be different.
-Make it the experience _you_ want to have.
-Set out your goals before attempting to realize them, and build trust in all directions.

-Lastly, this page offers helpful suggestions or “quests” for each phase.
-None of these are required or need to be done in a specific order, they’re provided to add an element of play to your journey.
+Make it the experience *you* want to have.
+Go at the pace that helps you realize your goals and builds trust in both directions.
+Below you'll find helpful suggestions or "quests" for each phase, but none of these are required or need to be done in a specific order.
 Happy exploring!

-## Phase 1: Getting Plugged In
+### Phase 1: Getting Plugged In

 Get connected through the platforms, tools, and social norms we use to communicate and coordinate with each other.
 In this phase, the focus is on getting you plugged into the different platforms, resources, and expectations of our community.
 This will give you a good foundation for the exploration you’ll do if you decide to contribute.

 If you decide that you don’t want to move beyond this phase, that’s okay!
 You'll be plugged in and can keep your finger on the pulse of this very fascinating project.

-### Best Newcomer Resources
+#### Best Newcomer Resources

 We provide [a list of resources for newcomers](/docs/beta/best-resources-for-new-contributors): documentation and tools it will be best to familiarize yourself with as you dip your toes into the community.
 Don’t feel like you need to read through everything before you’re allowed to start interacting with the community or asking questions.
 Though by the time you truly start trying to contribute, you should be familiar with these basic concepts and resources.